xyproto/msg2/web/index.md

 # msg2

-* A way to output a blue arrow and a white message on the commandline.
+* A way to output a blue arrow and a bold message on the commandline.
 * A commandline utility written in C++.
+* The first argument may be a format string where `%s`'s are replaced with the rest of the arguments.

 ## Screenshot